 It took me like two seconds to realize what was happening.
 I was about to get mugged.
-As he wrapped his arm around my neck, he started pushing me back and sideways towards a corner of the gate.
-As he cornered me, two more guys appeared and immediately pointed their knives towards my face.
+As he wrapped his arm around my neck, he started pushing me back and sideways toward a corner of the gate.
+As he cornered me, two more guys appeared and immediately pointed their knives toward my face.

 This one was violent already, and it was about to get even more violent.
 While one guy held me by the neck, one pointed his knife towards my face, and the other searched me to find stuff to steal.

 Bingo!
 He found my iPhone in my pocket and I had my DSLR camera hanging across my chest.

 As soon as he found the iPhone, the only thing that went through my head was, “not again!”.
 He got the iPhone out of my pocket, and as he took it out, an infuriating rage ran through my body.
 A million things went through my mind in a matter of one or two seconds.